-Telkom is the leading South African fixed-line operator and the third incumbent mobile operator, controlling around 1.1 million fixed telephone access lines, most of which are connected to digital exchanges, and has 16.3 million active mobile subscribers in South Africa, making it the third largest mobile operator in the country by number of subscribers.
-As of 30 September 2021, the company had the largest national fibre network across South Africa.
+Telkom is the leading South African fixed-line operator and the third incumbent mobile operator, controlling around 900,000 fixed telephone access lines, most of which are connected to digital exchanges, and has 18 million active mobile subscribers in South Africa, making it the third largest mobile operator in the country by number of subscribers.
+As of 30 September 2022, the company had the largest national fibre network across South Africa.
 Telkom operates across four segments: Consumer (mobile, fixed-line

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.